jperrello/Slay-the-Saturn/README.md

 # MiniStS Language-Driven Play Reimagined

+**AI Disclaimer**
+Hello, I am Joey and this is a personal playground for me to gain experience using Claude Code.
+It is an expansion of an old project, as you will soon read, and it is written by Claude Code.
+It is *AI generated*, and I understand if you would not like to interact with it.
+I want to offer full transparency.
+I am still heavily involved in the development, I just use agentic methods.

 > **Advanced LLM Agent Research Platform for Slay the Spire**

 This repository extends the original [MiniSTS](https://github.com/iambb5445/MiniSTS) framework by **iambb5445** with advanced language-driven play capabilities, chain-of-thought reasoning, and procedural card generation systems for LLM agent research.